 In the autumn, the ewes are checked to make sure they are in tip-top condition and we choose the best to go to our best tup (ram) for breeding replacements.

 We only buy in new tups to minimise disease risk.

 The ewes get to know the farm and our system which makes handling easier.

 We use Easycare tups on the ewes.
 Vasectomised rams go to the ewes about 2 weeks before the "proper" tups to help keep lambing short.

 One of the advantages of Easycare sheep is that they do not need shearing.
 The birds at Cuckoo Farm have the cosiest nests around when the sheep shed their wool in the spring!

-We sell half or whole organic lamb boxes fresh between July and probably November.
+We may sell half or whole lamb boxes fresh between July and probably November.
 Hogget which is last year's lamb, flavoursome but still tender, is usually available in the first half of the year.
 We may have both lamb and hogget frozen at other times.